Course Level :Basic

 Companies with recorded goodwill in their financial statements are required to conduct annual goodwill impairment testing.
 Without a sound knowledge of the mechanics to assess under the accounting literature, and acceptable to auditors, the resulting process becomes a time-consuming, frustrating and stressful exercise.

-This hands-on, problem-solving CPE webinar will enable you to view impairment assessment through the eyes of the auditor to ensure your company prepares acceptable levels of documentation and reaches the appropriate conclusions.
+This hands-on, problem-solving CPE E-Book will enable you to view impairment assessment through the eyes of the auditor to ensure your company prepares acceptable levels of documentation and reaches the appropriate conclusions.

 It will provide accountants with a thorough standing of ASU 2015-02, including the definition of a public business entity, the disclosure rules, and the effect that this accounting standard update will have on the financial statements.